General Information:

 Lab Meetings:

 Attendance at lab meetings is a must.
 We are small enough to be able to work around schedules.
-Currently, lab meetings are set for 12:30pm every other Wednesday.
+Currently, lab meetings are set for 2pm every Friday.
 If this is a problem, let me know.
 We rotate between journal article presentations and data presentations.
-Every lab meeting includes time for general discussion of lab/equipment/processes, followed by a 30-45 minute presentation.
-The meetings conclude with an “around the room” update of goals for the coming week.
+Every lab meeting includes time for general discussion of lab/equipment/processes, brief (1-2 minute) individual project updates (what did you do this week), followed by a 30-45 minute presentation.
+From time to time, I try to work in formal presentations on ethics issues or research techniques.

 This is a low-threat/informal presentation (though powerpoint based) to help us communicate our science, receive feedback, and brainstorm.
-Do not put hours and hours into preparation, though you should be able to logically walk us through your project and be able to field questions.
+Do not put hours and hours into preparation (your time is better spend doing experiments), though you should be able to logically walk us through your project and be able to field questions.
 As members progress, accumulate data and move toward their next steps, the quality of data and presentation is expected to improve.
+Each individual’s data presentations are spaced far enough apart that you should have new data to present.
+Presenting older data is OK to the point that it lays the ground for the new data you are presenting.
+It is better to have a shorter lab meeting than to present old data that has no relevance to the current project.
+Please put some effort/thought into presenting the data in a way that is understandable for the audience (not a data dump).

 Collaborations: